eturino/ts-key-set/README.md

 ### `intersect(other)`

-returns a new KeySet with the intersection of both Sets `(A ∩ B)`, representing the elements present in both sets
+Returns a new KeySet with the intersection of both Sets `(A ∩ B)`, representing the elements present in both sets

 ```ts
 const diffKeySet = keySet.intersect(other);